Shannon Dunn—Journalist, passionate conscious-minded mama, holistic healer and eco beauty editor.

 My professional background

 I have worked as a journalist, publicist and beauty editor for more than two decades in Australia, the United States and New Zealand.
 I’ve also spent time as a professional photographer.
 I’ve been a long-time columnist and features writer for Australian Natural Health and WellBeing magazines.
-When I’m not blogging, I can be found at my conscious PR agency, Communeco, introducing Australasia to inspiring clients from around the world.

 I am also a qualified Reiki Master, Emotional Freedom Techniques (EFT) practitioner and Psych-K Facilitator.